 The best Christmas markets in Sydney for festive food and shopping

-If the thought of joining the hoards at a shopping mall in December gives you full body chills, save yourself the bother and add these quaint Chrissie markets to your hit list.
-From arts and design treasure troves to European-inspired food markets, these Christmas shopping pop-ups have all the yuletide goods you need to make the silly season really special.
-This year, you’ll find a magical weekly market popping up in Martin Place every Thursday to Saturday in December, foodie fiestas going down at Carriageworks, and a celebration of ceramics popping up in a light-filled studio in Sydney's Inner East offering super-affordable (and beautiful) ceramics.Regardless of your holiday budget, it’s worth hitting at least one market for your annual dose of festive cheer (if only for the fondue).
+If the thought of joining the hoards of shoppers at malls in December gives you full-body chills, save yourself the bother and add these delightful Chrissie markets to your list.
+From art and design treasure troves to European-inspired food markets, these Christmas shopping pop-ups have all the yuletide cheer to make the season bright.
+This year, you’ll find a magical weekly market popping up in Martin Place every Thursday to Saturday in December, festive foodie treats at Carriageworks, and a light-filled studio offering super-affordable (and beautiful) ceramics.Regardless of your holiday budget, it’s worth hitting at least one market for your annual dose of festive cheer – if only for the fondue.
 As the silly season continues, we expect more markets to be announced across the city – we'll keep you posted here as soon as we hear more.
-Merry shopping.
+Merry shopping!
 Stay in the loop: sign up for our free Time Out Sydney newsletter for more news, travel inspo and activity ideas, straight to your inbox.
-Give even greener presents by stopping by at one of Sydney's best plant nurseries.
-Need a tree to put all those market-bought goodies under?
-Here's where to find the best Christmas trees in Sydney.
+Don't want to slave over a hot stove this Chrissy?
+These are the best Christmas Day lunches and dinners in Sydney.

 The best restaurants in Sydney right now